Temporally-Similar Structure-Aware Spatiotemporal Fusion of Satellite Images: Experiments

 \subsection{Facilitation of Parameter Selection}

 We have four parameters ($\delta, k, q, c_{\alpha}$), which were heuristically determined by empirical tuning.
-In this section, we present the details of comprehensive parameter searches conducted using all the data introduced in Sec.~\ref{ssec:data description}, including both simulated and real data across all five sites under all four noise cases.
+In this section, we present the details of comprehensive parameter searches conducted using all the data introduced in Sec.~\ref{ssec:data description}.
 We provide a single recommended value for each parameter, which is robust against diverse data characteristics, such as land cover types, temporal changes in spectral brightness, and noise levels.
 During the search for each parameter, the other parameters were fixed to the values listed in Table~\ref{table: parameters}.